 Socioeconomics can be a large factor in initial number sense development.
 Children from low-income families are far more likely to come to school with very poor understanding of numbers, and often continue to struggle with number sense throughout their education.
-In a study, students who showed low growth with number sense between kindergarten in first grade, continued to be low math performers in third grade.
+In a study, students who showed low growth with number sense between kindergarten and first grade, continued to be low math performers in third grade.
 In summary, number sense, as assessed by the study’s screening measure, is a strong predictor of later mathematics achievement – both at the end of first grade and the end of third grade.
 With overall mathematics achievement, number sense is a significant factor, over and above both age and cognitive factors.
 Number sense, or number competencies related to counting, number relationships, and basic operations, underlie most mathematics learning difficulties

 What is Number Sense?

 In short, number sense is the ability to think fluidly and flexibly about numbers.
 It’s the ability to reason through a problem or situation and use a plethora of strategies to come to the solution.
 It moves beyond simple rote learning and memorization and goes into a deeper understanding of how numbers work.